camomile-project/LREC2016/abstract.md

 authentication and permission management.

-A generic queueing mechanism is also available on the CAMOMILE backend as a mean to control the workflow.
+A generic queueing mechanism is also available on the CAMOMILE backend as a means to control the workflow.
 The CAMOMILE platform is distributed as open-source software at the following
 address: <http://github.com/camomile-project/camomile-server>.